 OCIA (Order of Christian Initiation of Adults)

 (formerly Rite of Christian Initiation of Adults or RCIA)

 Wanting to Become Catholic?
 Or, maybe you know someone who asks a lot of questions about the Catholic Church?

-The Rite of Christian Initiation of Adults (RCIA) is the process by which adults come into full communion with the Catholic Church.
-RCIA introduces adults to the teachings and practices of the Catholic Church.
+The Order of Christian Initiation of Adults (OCIA) is the process by which adults come into full communion with the Catholic Church.
+OCIA introduces adults to the teachings and practices of the Catholic Church.

-Inquiry is an informal gathering of exploration about the Church that meets two Wednesdays a month in the Parish Hall at Holy Rosary.
+Inquiry is an informal gathering of exploration about the Church that meets two days or evenings a month in the Parish Hall at Holy Rosary.

 SCHEDULE & REGISTRATION